chrisco210/TempChamberView/README.md

               name: string,         //The name of the argument
               desc: string,         //A description of what the argument is
               type: string          //The datatype of the option.
 This must be compatable with the type parameter of the html <input> tag
-          },
+              typedesc: string,     //A description of the parameter datatype, ie "minutes" },
           ...
       ]